Marvelous Marvin Hagler: Post-fight reaction

 Official ringside judge JoJo Guerra, whose scorecard of 118–110 in favour of Leonard was derided in many quarters, commented that:

 Leonard outpunched Hagler, outsmarted him, outboxed him.
 He looked just great.
 Sugar Ray Leonard was making him miss a lot, and then counterpunching him.
 Sugar Ray Leonard was beating him to the punch.
 They should call him Marvelous Sugar Ray Leonard.
 Boxing is the art of self-defense, and Sugar Ray was in command at all times.
 He was very fast and he was very clever.
 He made Marvin Hagler come to him.
 He dictated the fight.

 Upon a second viewing of the fight, while maintaining his belief that Leonard won the fight, Guerra acknowledged that he made a mistake and should have scored two more rounds for Hagler.
-Duane Ford, chairman of the Nevada State Athletic Commission, commented that Guerra probably would not be invited back to Las Vegas to judge a fight in the near future.
+Duane Ford, chairman of the Nevada Athletic Commission, commented that Guerra probably would not be invited back to Las Vegas to judge a fight in the near future.

 Judge Dave Moretti, who scored it 115–113 for Leonard, said:

 Obviously, Hagler was the aggressor, but he was not the effective aggressor.
 You can't chase and get hit and chase and get hit, and get credit for it.
 Besides, the hardest punching was by Leonard.

 Judge Lou Filippo, who scored it 115–113 for Hagler and felt that Hagler's bodyshots and aggression earned him the nod, said:

 Hagler was doing all the work.
 The referee, Richard Steele, warned Leonard at least once every round about holding.
 Leonard fought in spurts.
 Leonard would run in and grab and hold.
 He did what he had to do.
 But I can't see a guy holding that much and getting points for it.

 Hugh McIlvanney, commenting in the British Sunday Times and Sports Illustrated: